neuroscales/nifti-zarr/README.md

 ```
 An affine transform is used to map from  the F-ordered voxel space (i, j, k)
 to world space (x, y, z).
 The neuroimaging community has also created a
-simple data exchange format—NIfTI—that has been widely embraced and is the
+simple data exchange format—NIfTI—that is widely embraced and is the
 mandatory file format in standardization efforts such as BIDS.
 However, the
 lack of multiresolution and/or chunk support in NIfTI has lead BIDS to
 adopt OME-TIFF and OME-ZARR as mandatory formats for its microscopy component.